dmckinnon/calibration/README.md

 ## Refinement

-Back on my panorama stitching tutorial, under the heading [Finding the best transform](https://github.com/dmckinnon/stitch#finding-the-best-transform), you'll see a sub-heading called Optimisation.
+[Under this description of how to find transforms](https://github.com/dmckinnon/stitch#finding-the-best-transform), you'll see a sub-heading called Optimisation.
 That describes the same process we use here.
 It's not exactly the same, as we are optimising a mathematically different function, but the concepts are the same.

 So the parameters we are optimising over are the intrinsic camera parameters - focal length in x and y, skew, and the principal point in x and in y - and the extrinsic parameters for each image; that is, the rotation and translation from the camera for that image to the 'camera' for the synthetic image.
 I use a six-vector for these - three rotation parameters and three translation parameters - and use an element of the [Special Euclidean group](http://planning.cs.uiuc.edu/node147.html) to represent and enact the rotation and translation.
 Finally, there are the camera distortion parameters, for which Zhang has two, k_0 and k_1 (see Zhang section 3.3 - these are polynomial coefficients).
 This leads to one massive equation that we are trying to minimise.
 It boils down to: